Tom and Jerry's are wonderful holiday beverage! In fact,

 In a small bowl, beat egg yolks until thick; set aside.

-Slowly and gradually fold in the powdered milk.
+Still using your rubber spatula, slowly and gradually fold in the powdered milk.

 Store, covered, in the refrigerator, and use as needed.
 Will keep up to one (1) week in the refrigerator.